 Nexus is an independent company engaged with research and development work for Palsgaard.
 Nexus serves Palsgaard with innovation, quality control and physical and chemical analysis service.
 Nexus research & development help to develop and improve emulsifiers, and makes the benefits of vegetable based emulsifiers more widely applicable, bringing new capabilities and possibilities to the food ingredients industry as well as other industries who can benefit from the safe product profiles of vegetable based emulsifiers.

 Established in 1949, Nexus is owned by The Schou Foundation, whose integral values safeguard the impartiality of the research.
 There is, in fact, a significant degree of scientific freedom in this innovative company.
 Research may spring from pure curiosity - acknowledging that, more often than not, crazy ideas can lead to revolutionary discoveries.

 "We know from experience that any creative and efficient innovative environment must have wide margins and plenty of opportunities for thinking out of the box, which is why Palsgaard's research and development is conducted in an independent company, Nexus A/S. That doesn't mean we ignore customers' needs or market trends, or fail to track scientific progress.
 But it opens the door to innovations that can change things in ways we might otherwise not have imagined.
 And, of course, it all takes place within the context of food safety, responsibility and sound ethical practices."

-Viggo Norn, CEO, Nexus A/S
+Viggo Norn, former CEO, Nexus A/S

 (Palsgaard's research and development company)